-The Commission approved Resolution 4B-20-0205, Establishing Housing Justice Committee at its February 24, 2020, meeting and reauthorized the Committee at its January 24, 2022 meeting.
+ANC 4B established the Housing Justice Committee at its February 24, 2020, meeting; reauthorized the Committee at its January 24, 2022, meeting; and expanded the Committee’s membership at its January 23, 2023, meeting.
 The Resolution establishing the Housing Justice Committee defines the Committee’s mandate to include (1) considering proposed developments within the Commission’s boundaries for purposes of determining how best to maximize affordable housing, including deeply affordable housing; (2) analyzing and providing feedback on proposed legislation and policy affecting affordable housing and homelessness with a goal of increasing and expanding deeply affordable housing; and (3) hosting and supporting educational events on topics related to affordable housing and homelessness.

 Commissioner Erin Palmer (4B02) serves as Chair of the Committee.
-The Committee Members include the following individuals:
+Committee Members include:

 - Zoila Hinson: Zoila is a civil rights attorney whose work focuses on preventing and fighting housing discrimination.
 For the past seven years she has been involved in local volunteer organizing, particularly around issues related to housing justice, displacement, and policing.
 She has lived in the neighborhood for six years.